 Patrick Timmerman, Senior Aviation Technical Specialist, joined the Pilot Information Center in 2009.
 Patrick holds a Bachelor of Science degree in Communications from Western Carolina University.
 He is also a CFI and CFII and has given over 1300 hours of instruction and has over 2200 hours total time.
 Patrick has taught at several flight schools in southeastern Virginia and the beautiful Northern Mariana Islands.
 While out in the western Pacific he also flew Part 135 on-demand charter.
-Patrick and his wife Maria have two sons, Joshua and Matthew.

 Rodney Martz, Senior Aviation Technical Specialist, came to AOPA in 1990 from the finance and banking industry.
 He is a 2,000-hour private pilot who started in aviation as a lineman during college summers back in 1969.
 Rodney has a diverse background including real estate, FBO operations, maintenance, finance, and corporate operations.
 He currently owns a D35 Bonanza and a Cessna 140, both of which are getting “long-term” annuals!

 Paul Feldmeyer, Senior Aviation Technical Specialist, joined the Pilot Information Center in 2013.
 Paul has a Bachelor's Degree in Aeronautical Science from Embry-Riddle Aeronautical University.
 He is a 2,300 hour Commercial pilot holding a Gold Seal CFI with CFII and MEI ratings.
 Before coming to AOPA Paul was a Flight Instructor and Check Airman at Embry-Riddle Aeronautical University in Daytona Beach.
 He has also spent some time flying Unmanned Aerial Vehicles domestically and overseas.